Bombing of Kassa

 Hours after the attack, the Hungarian cabinet "passed a resolution calling for the declaration of the existence of a state of war between Hungary and the USSR."
 The local military investigators at the time believed that the attackers were Soviet, but the true identity of the attacking nation has never been established.
-The official explanation preferred by Soviet historians was the idea of a feigned attack by Germany to provoke Hungary into attacking the Soviet Union, employing Soviet planes captured on conquered airfields.
+The official explanation preferred by Soviet historians was the idea of a false flag attack by Germany to provoke Hungary into attacking the Soviet Union, employing Soviet planes captured on conquered airfields.
 Another possibility is that the Soviet bombers mistook Kassa for a nearby city in the First Slovak Republic, which was already at war with the Soviet Union.
 Captain Ádám Krúdy, the commander of the Kassa military airfield, identified the attackers as German Heinkel He 111 bombers in his official report but was ordered to keep silent about it.
-Another problem with the German conspiracy theory was the fact that German planes did not have bomb-racks capable of holding Soviet bombs.
+However, Krúdy's written report has not been found.
+Another problem with the German conspiracy theory was the fact that German planes did not have bomb racks capable of holding Soviet bombs.
 According to Dreisziger, "it seems that the bombs dropped on Kassa were 100 kg bombs while the standard stock of the Luftwaffe were the 50 and 250 kg bombs."
-During the Nuremberg trials, the USSR brought forth a statement allegedly taken from Hungarian Major General István Újszászy.
+The fact that the attacking aircraft could not be identified by most witnesses (including trained pilots and anti-aircraft gunners) also rules out the use of German types as these personnel and even the local civilian population were familiar to their sound and silhouette.
+Some speculated that the attack was carried out by the Germans with an early and rare single-tail version of the PZL.37 Łoś bombers captured in the 1939 Polish campaign – but their weak engines probably prevented them from carrying the amount of bomb load that experts believe was necessary based on surveys of the damage.
+During the Nuremberg trials, the USSR brought forth a statement allegedly taken from Hungarian Major General István Újszászy, who headed Hungarian military intelligence between 1939 and 1942.
 According to the testimony, "the Kassa 'plot' was hatched by German and Hungarian officers and carried out by 'German planes with Russian markings'."
 This theory was introduced because he found that, following the Kassa bombings, certain officers behaved suspiciously, not due to concrete evidence.
-The reliability of his testimony less valued due to the nature of his interrogation, which may have been under duress.
+The reliability of his testimony was devalued due to the nature of his interrogation, which may have been under duress.

-In his memoirs, Admiral Miklós Horthy, Hungary's head of state in the interwar period, stated that Hungary's entry into World War II had been provoked by the "staged" bombing of Kassa carried out by German pilots.
-He also accused General Henrik Werth, the Hungarian Chief of Staff of being a part of the conspiracy.